gethinode/hinode/content/en/blog/mgallery.md

 </div>
 ```

 Line 1 defines the vertical gap between the images.
 Line 2 defines if the image will be zoomed when hovering over it and line 3 defines the ratio in which the image will be displayed.
 In line 8, if the radius has been enabled, the radius of the corners is determined.

-Lines 12-19 constructs the credits string, which is displayed differently in lightbox, depending on whether or not there is a caption.
+Lines 12-19 constructs the credits and caption strings, which is displayed in lightbox.

-Finally, line 22 builds the link the will open lightbox when the thumbnail is clicked, and line 23 shows the thumbnail.
+Finally, line 22 builds the link that will open lightbox when the thumbnail is clicked, and line 23 shows the thumbnail.
 In these two lines the following elements are relevant:

 - `$imageResult` is the image to display in lightbox (optionally with overlay image).
 - All images with the same `data-lightbox`, will belong together and can be navigated to from within Lightbox.